-1. The President may, after consulting the chairmen Allocation of of the political groups, propose to Parliament that speaking time speaking time be allocated for a particular debate.
+Allocation of 1.
+The President may, after consulting the chairmen of speaking time the political groups, propose to Parliament that speaking time be allocated for a particular debate.
 Parliament shall decide on this proposal without debate.

 2. The President shall allocate speaking time in accordance with the following criteria: